adriamooney/modern-basil-2454d/src/pages/resume.md

 *   Produced effectively under agile and scrum development cycles

 *   Consumed data via XML to build credit card recommendations and tools

-#### Senior Implementation Consultant – [Certain Software](http://certainsoftware.com) October 2007 – May 2009
+##### Senior Implementation Consultant // [Certain Software](http://certainsoftware.com) // October 2007 – May 2009

+*   Implemented online event registration software for clients and led web-based training sessions

+*   Worked with distributed team on complex implementation and trainings for marquee clients

+*   Interfaced with clients for customer support and best-practice consultation

+*   Advocated for and demonstrated better practices in web coding standards when coding client websites

 Position Summary: Implemented online event registration software for clients and led web-based training sessions.
 Used HTML, CSS, and Javascript to customize event registration flows to client specs.
 Ongoing maintenance and customer support for implementations.